 If you leave your Contribution Accumulation (plus the amount you paid for purchased service credit, if any) on deposit in the retirement fund, you will become a "deferred vested member."
 As a deferred vested member in the Retirement Plan, you have the right to receive a retirement benefit at age 65.
-The amount of your retirement benefit will be based on your Career Monthly Compensation or your Career Compensation, as applicable, as of your termination date.
-See "Normal Retirement Benefits" beginning on page 21.
+The amount of your retirement benefit will be based on your Career Monthly Compensation or your Career Compensation, as applicable, and your Credited Service as of your termination date.
+See "Normal Retirement Benefits" beginning on page 19.